91OXsmXix0L. AC SL1500

 Boutique brands also don’t participate in nutrition research and science.
 In many cases, the pet foods they make are only “formulated to meet the nutritional levels established by AAFCO”, on paper.

 This sounds great, but all that means is that on paper they’ve added enough nutrients to satisfy a minimum legal guideline.
-It doesn’t mean that they’ve actually tested and proven the formulation itself.
+It doesn’t mean that they’ve tested and proven the formulation itself.

-So when a brand is telling you they are “super-premium” and “holistic”, ask yourself if you are being sold to, or if that food actually has legitimate science backing its claims of being “healthier”.
+So when a brand is telling you they are “super-premium” and “holistic”, ask yourself if you are being sold to, or if that food has legitimate science backing its claims of being “healthier”.

 Each food company was asked to provide information about just a few key things, including who formulates their food.